 Due to travel restrictions, plans are only available with travel dates on or after

 Due to travel restrictions, plans are only available with effective start dates on or after

 Definition: Your trip is interrupted after you’ve left for a covered reason.
 Travel insurance can reimburse the unused portion of your prepaid expenses, excluding any refunds you receive.
-Additionally, if your trip is interrupted for a covered reason, reasonable transportation expenses to get you to your original destination via alternative means can be claimed for as well.
-Finally, in the unfortunate scenario that a travelling companion is hospitalized, a maximum of $100 per day for up to five days may be reimbursed for additional accommodation and transportation expenses.
+If your trip is interrupted for a covered reason, you can file a claim for additional expenses you incur to continue your trip or return to your primary residence, as well as additional accommodation fees you are required to pay, if you prepaid for shared accommodations and your traveling companion has to interrupt their trip.

 Trip interruption benefits also can reimburse you for additional accommodation and transportation expenses, up to the maximum limit specified in your plan, if the interruption causes you to stay at your destination (or the location of the interruption) longer than originally planned.

 Example: You and a friend plan a week in Key West, Florida to celebrate your graduation.
 You enjoy two days of palm trees and mai tais, and then a hurricane hits the island.
 Your hotel loses power, the streets are underwater, and your fun plans get flooded out.